aplawtech/aplod/README.md

 We already provide you all of the data set and NLP model, so you just need to run the command above

-You can also test our API in here [FLASK_API](https://aplodfix-wk452lxpxq-et.a.run.app/predict)
+You can also test our API [Here](https://aplodfix-wk452lxpxq-et.a.run.app/predict)

 ## Library Used in Android Application
 1. [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview)